lakshmihere/SupervisedLearning/README.md

 ## 1. Red Wine Quality Prediction Dataset Description:

-- Red Wine Quality Prediction: Use machine learning to determine which physiochemical properties make a wine 'good'!.
+- Red Wine Quality Prediction: Used machine learning to determine which physiochemical properties make a wine 'good'!.
 This dataset is available from the UCI machine learning repository, https://archive.ics.uci.edu/ml/datasets/wine+quality
 -  The wine data used in this study comes from the north-west region, named Minho, of Portugal, and we have used only the data w.r.t. red wine
 - Relevant publication: P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physico-chemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.